-We’ll begin with the first of two venomous snakes on the list – the western massasauga which is a subspecies of the massasauga rattlesnake.
+We’ll begin with the first of two venomous snakes on the list: the western massasauga, which is a subspecies of the massasauga rattlesnake.
 These snakes are only found in the southeastern corner of Nebraska, where they live in grasslands, open woodlands, and on rocky hillsides.
-Western massasaugas have a light grey or tan ground color which is overlaid with a series of dark brown to black blotches.
-They are fairly small – ranging between 14 and 36 inches – but contain a hemotoxic venom that is more powerful than that of many larger rattlesnakes.
+Western massasaugas have a light grey or tan ground color that is overlaid with a series of dark brown to black blotches.
+They are fairly small — ranging between 14 and 36 inches — but contain a hemotoxic venom that is more powerful than that of many larger rattlesnakes.
 However, due to their small size, this is somewhat counteracted by their lower venom yield.

 2. Timber Rattlesnake (Crotalus horridus)

 The second venomous snake is the timber rattlesnake, which again only lives in the far southeast corner of the state.
 Timber rattlesnakes typically live in woodlands or in rocky areas that they use as basking knolls.
 They are usually 36 to 60 inches long and have brown bodies with dark brown to black crossbands.
 Timber rattlesnakes are extremely venomous.
 However, they don’t have a naturally aggressive nature and prefer to flee from danger when they are threatened.

 3. Black Rat Snake (Pantherophis obsoletus)